OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Geometry of Directed Outflows

 To reduce computation time, $A$ and $B$ are calculated outside of the integral as only $C$ depends on the de-projected velocity $w$.
 The intersection points ($p$, $q$) given by $A$, $B$, and $C$ yield the arc of the enclosed deprojected velocity such that

 which notably avoids the additional step of calculating $p$.
+We illustrate such a solution for $\pi\ell$, including the velocity dependence, in Figure \ref{fig:cone_geom}.
 If multiple real solutions for ($p$, $q$) exist due to the lune from the projection of the second cone into the plane, then {\tt OutLines} simply sums the two arcs.

 We show example projections in Figure \ref{fig:cone-proj} for several values of $u/w$, $i$, and $\theta$.
 As a tool, we also include in {\tt OutLines} a module to produce such visualizations for any given combination of $i$ and $\theta$.
 Calling {\tt OutLines.PlotConeProjection(i,thetaO)} will draw the geometry and projection as shown in Figure \ref{fig:cone-proj} for any inclination and opening angle.